All Episodes

 It's just basic, simple common sense.

-Anyway, and then I would guess that after Mueller writes his report, and I believe, again, it is a roadmap to impeachment.
+Anyway, and then I would guess that after Mueller writes his report, and I believe, again, it is a roadmap to impeachment, then Giuliani and Jay Seculo and that team would end up writing their report.

-Again, I'm just speculating and just watching this all unfold.
+I'm just watching this all unfold.

 It also fits the model that was set forth in the whole Clinton impeachment.

-And then we'll get to a point where, you know, then if the Democrats are in power, if this happens in 74 days, this is what is at stake.
+And then we'll get to a point where, you know, then if the Democrats are in power, if this happens, in 74 days, this is what is at stake.

 And I've been saying for now a long time.